Executive Board Members

 Cara Putman is the award-winning author of 20 novels and one non-fiction title with more books on the way.
 She is also an attorney, lecturer at a Big Ten university, adjunct faculty at a community college, homeschooling mama, and all around crazy woman.
 Crazy about God, her husband and her kids.
 She lives in Indiana with her family.
 You can learn more about Cara and her books at http://www.caraputman.com.

-Deborah Raney is the author of over twenty novels.
-Her books have won the RITA Award, HOLT Medallion, National Readers’ Choice Award, Silver Angel, and have twice been Christy Award finalists.
+Deborah Raney is the author of over thirty novels and non-fiction.
+Her books have won the RITA Award, HOLT Medallion, National Readers’ Choice Award, Silver Angel, and have three times been Christy Award finalists.
 Her first novel, A Vow to Cherish, inspired the World Wide Pictures film of the same title.
 Her newest books are part of the Chicory Inn Novels series from Abingdon Press.
 She and her husband, Ken Raney, have four children and enjoy life in their native Kansas.